Guidance for all institutions administering the 16 to 19 bursary fund in the 2020 to 2021 academic year

 Institutions may decide to retain a small emergency fund from their allocation to support students who face exceptional circumstances during the year that impact on their ability to participate.
 They may also choose to top up the bursary with their own funds to support students who are in need.

 There is no set limit for the amount of discretionary bursary that can be awarded to students.
-Institutions can award discretionary bursaries equal to or higher than the bursary for vulnerable groups maximum as long as they have clearly identified an individual student requires this level of funding.
+Institutions can award discretionary bursaries equal to or higher than the bursary for vulnerable groups maximum as long as they have clearly identified an individual student requires this level of funding to participate.

 Using household income and establishing individual student need

 Institutions must ensure their bursary policy ensures funding reaches those students who are most in need of financial support.
-Institutions should use household income in some way to help establish the amount of support they award to a student.
-This can be used in conjunction with other factors, such as distance to travel from the institution and the number of dependent children in the household.
+This means institutions should use household income in some way to help establish the amount of support they award to a student.
+This can be used in conjunction with other factors, such as distance to travel from the institution and the number of dependent children in the household, as well as the actual participation needs the student has.

 Institutions are encouraged to keep their bursary policies under review to ensure they continue to provide support to students who need it.
-For example, students not necessarily in receipt of free school meals or benefits but from households where parents are in lower income jobs and may struggle to provide students with all the books and equipment they need or to cover all their travel costs.
+For example, students from households being supported via lower income jobs could be in more financial need than a student in receipt of free school meals or where the family receives other benefits.
+An assessment of individual need should help to identify whether they are struggling to afford the books and equipment they need or to cover their essential travel costs.

-Institutions engaged in industry placement delivery are also encouraged to ensure their bursary policies are able to respond to the needs of those students who may incur extra participation costs, for example, to pay for additional travel to their placement.
+Institutions engaged in industry placement delivery are also encouraged to ensure their bursary policies are able to respond to the needs of students undertaking industry placements.
+A few students may find themselves facing financial difficulties due to incurring extra participation costs, for example, because they need to pay for additional travel to their placement.
+These students may only need support for a short period of time, and they may not already be known to you.

 Publishing bursary fund policies